Hector and Ngakawau: Ngakawau

 Ngakawau, the more economically important of the two settlements, stands on the southern side of the mouth of the Ngākawau River.

 As of 2015 Ngakawau serves as the terminus of the Ngakawau Branch railway.
 An aerial ropeway from the Stockton Mine transports significant tonnages of coal to Ngakawau for trans-shipment to the port town of Lyttelton on the east coast of New Zealand.
 The line from Westport to Ngakawau opened on 12 September 1877, and an extension northward across the river through Hector to Mokihinui opened on 8 August 1893.
 The line ultimately extended to Seddonville on 23 February 1895 and became known as the Seddonville Branch.
 Passenger services through both settlements were provided by mixed trains; they ceased to operate from 14 October 1946.
 Coal was almost the sole traffic from that stage, and as output from mines to the north declined, the line's maintenance costs outweighed revenue and the section north of Ngakawau closed.

 Demographics

-Ngakawau is described by Statistics New Zealand as a rural settlement and covers 2.53 km2, including Hector.
-Hector and Ngakawau had an estimated population of as of with a population density of people per km^{2}.
+Ngākawau is described by Stats NZ as a rural settlement and covers 2.53 km2, including Hector.
+Hector and Ngākawau had an estimated population of as of with a population density of people per km^{2}.
 It is part of the larger Buller Coalfields statistical area.